 Do You Really Need A Patent – Consult A Registered Patent Attorney Or Agent

 If you have a new invention or product that you think is patentable, we suggest you consult with a USPTO Registered Patent Attorney or Agent.
 Applying for and prosecuting a patent application is complex and has a lot of proper formatting and presentation requirements.
-Schedule a free patent consult.
 Carson Patents highly recommends you do some patent prior art searching yourself.
 Read about how to search for prior art.
 For patent examples, check out our utility patent application services and design patent application services pages on our menu above.